pBouillon/InTechNet.Api/README.md

 on `http://localhost:5001`.
 You can also use the Swagger UI with the generated documentation on `http://localhost:5001/swagger`.

-On startup, the programm will check if the database is up and will create the appropriates tables if any is missing.
+On startup, the program will check if the database is up and will create the appropriates tables if any is missing.